 Regardless of how YOU felt about their competency level, those individuals were able to secure that position.
 There are ways to get hired when you are not qualified.
 There is a system to getting someone to hire you and it starts with being able to present your skills on paper and pass an interview (or getting a hook up from the inside).
 The easiest way to get hired is from the inside!

 Hundreds of thousands of people are hired and fired every single day, which means there are constant opportunities to find work, especially in this day and age when the majority of the world is switching to the remote workforce.
-You can search for work-from-home jobs in every county, city, state, or country in the world and never run out of newly opened job positions to procure with your professionalized resume and cover letter documents.
+You can search for remote jobs in every county, city, state, or country in the world and never run out of newly opened job positions to procure with your professionalized resume and cover letter documents.
 Open work is a revolving door and there is no shortage of jobs available.
 There are MORE open jobs available for hire than there are humans alive to fill the positions.

 So during your next career search, try out my methods below before you self-diagnose yourself as "un-hireable."